United Airlines Flight 93: Passenger revolt

 Edward Felt dialed 9-1-1 from his cell phone from the rear lavatory of the aircraft seeking information at 09:58.
 His call was answered by dispatcher John Shaw, and Felt was able to tell him about the hijacking before the call was disconnected.
 Multiple news reports (originally based on a 9-1-1 supervisor's account after having overheard the call) asserted that Edward Felt reported hearing an explosion and seeing smoke from an undetermined location on the plane.
 These reports were not corroborated by Shaw or Felt's wife, Sandra, who listened to the recording afterwards.

 CeeCee Lyles called her husband once more from a cell phone and told him the passengers were forcing their way into the cockpit.
 Jarrah began to roll the airplane left and right to knock the passengers off balance.
-He told another hijacker in the cockpit at 09:58:57, "They want to get in here.
+He told al-Ghamdi in the cockpit at 09:58:57, "They want to get in here.
 Hold, hold from the inside.
 Hold from the inside.
 Hold."
 Jarrah changed tactics at 09:59:52 and pitched the nose of the airplane up and down to disrupt the assault.

 The cockpit voice recorder captured the sounds of crashing, screaming, and the shattering of glass and plates.
 Three times in a period of five seconds there were shouts of pain or distress from a hijacker outside the cockpit, suggesting a hijacker who was standing guard outside the cockpit was being attacked by the passengers.
 Jarrah stabilized the plane at 10:00:03.
 Five seconds later, he asked, "Is that it?
-Shall we finish it off?"
-Another hijacker responded, "No. Not yet.
+Shall we finish it off?" al-Ghamdi responded, "No. Not yet.
 When they all come, we finish it off."
 Jarrah once again pitched the airplane up and down.

 A passenger in the background cried, "In the cockpit!
 If we don't, we'll die!" at 10:00:25.
 Sixteen seconds later, another passenger yelled, "Roll it!", possibly referring to using the food cart.
 The voice recorder captured the sound of the passengers using the food cart as a battering ram against the cockpit door.